ryantd42/NY-Legislative-Git/2023/S4270A-2023/bill.md

   February 7, 2023
   ___________

- Introduced  by  Sen.  PARKER -- read twice and ordered printed, and when printed to be committed to the Committee on Agriculture
+ Introduced by Sens.
+PARKER, MAY, ROLISON, WEBB -- read twice and ordered printed, and when printed to be committed to the Committee on Agricul- ture  --  reported  favorably from said committee and committed to the Committee on Rules -- reported favorably from said committee,  ordered to  a  third  reading, passed by Senate and delivered to the Assembly, recalled, vote reconsidered, restored to third  reading,  amended  and ordered reprinted, retaining its place in the order of third reading

  AN  ACT  to  amend  the agriculture and markets law, the tax law and the environmental conservation law, in relation  to  enacting  the  carbon farming act

   THE  PEOPLE OF THE STATE OF NEW YORK, REPRESENTED IN SENATE AND ASSEM- BLY, DO ENACT AS FOLLOWS:

   Section 1.
 This act shall be known and may be  cited  as  the  "carbon farming act".
   §  2.
 Legislative  intent.
 The legislature hereby finds and declares that soil and vegetation management can significantly enhance  soil  and carbon  sequestration,  resulting  in  a wide range of environmental and agricultural benefits to New  York  farmers  and  residents,  including: increased yields; soil health; improved water quality; and reductions in greenhouse gases.
 The legislature further declares that enhancing carbon sequestration, the long term storage of carbon in plants, soils, geolog- ic  formations and the ocean, through farming is in the best interest of New Yorkers.
 It is therefore the  intent  of  the  legislature  and  the purpose  of this act to encourage farmers to further sequester and miti- gate carbon in this state by establishing a carbon farming tax credit to reward and incentivize farmers to maintain or adopt practices that  help maximize New York's carbon sequestration potential.
   §  3.
 Section  150  of  the agriculture and markets law is amended by adding a new subdivision 5 to read as follows:
-  5. "CARBON  FARMING"  MEANS  THE  IMPLEMENTATION OF A LAND MANAGEMENT STRATEGY FOR THE PURPOSES  OF  REDUCING,  SEQUESTERING,  AND  MITIGATING GREENHOUSE GAS EMISSIONS ON LAND USED IN SUPPORT OF A FARM OPERATION AND QUANTIFYING  THOSE  GREENHOUSE  GAS  BENEFITS  USING  THE  UNITED STATES DEPARTMENT OF AGRICULTURE'S COMET-PLANNER, COMET-FARM, AND OTHER QUANTI- FICATION TOOLS.
+  5. "CARBON FARMING" MEANS THE  IMPLEMENTATION  OF  A  LAND  MANAGEMENT STRATEGY  FOR  THE  PURPOSES  OF  REDUCING, SEQUESTERING, AND MITIGATING

   EXPLANATION--Matter in ITALICS (underscored) is new; matter in brackets [ ] is old law to be omitted.
-  LBD01378-01-3
+  LBD01378-03-3
- S. 4270  2
+ S. 4270--A  2

+ GREENHOUSE GAS EMISSIONS ON LAND USED IN SUPPORT OF A FARM OPERATION AND QUANTIFYING THOSE  GREENHOUSE  GAS  BENEFITS  USING  THE  UNITED  STATES DEPARTMENT OF AGRICULTURE'S COMET-PLANNER, COMET-FARM, AND OTHER QUANTI- FICATION TOOLS.
   §  4.
 Section 210-B of the tax law is amended by adding a new subdivi- sion 59 to read as follows:
   59. CARBON FARMING CREDIT.
 (A) ALLOWANCE OF CREDIT.
 A TAXPAYER THAT IS AN AGRICULTURAL BUSINESS THAT PRODUCES FARM PRODUCTS SHALL BE ALLOWED  A CREDIT  AGAINST  THE  TAX  IMPOSED  BY  THIS ARTICLE FOR THE PRACTICE OF CARBON FARMING.
   (B) DEFINITIONS.
 FOR PURPOSES OF  THIS  SECTION  THE  FOLLOWING  TERMS SHALL HAVE THE FOLLOWING MEANINGS:
   (I)  "CARBON  FARMING"  SHALL  HAVE  THE  SAME MEANING AS SET FORTH IN SUBDIVISION FIVE OF SECTION ONE HUNDRED FIFTY  OF  THE  AGRICULTURE  AND MARKETS LAW;
   (II)  "FARM  PRODUCTS"  SHALL  HAVE  THE  SAME MEANING AS SET FORTH IN SUBDIVISION FIVE OF SECTION TWO OF THE AGRICULTURE AND MARKETS LAW; AND (III) "CARBON SEQUESTRATION" SHALL  MEAN  THE  LONG  TERM  STORAGE  OF CARBON IN PLANTS AND SOILS.
   (C)  SUCH  CREDIT  SHALL  BE CALCULATED BASED ON THE ECONOMIC VALUE OF CARBON FARMING  AS  DETERMINED  BY  THE  COMMISSIONER  OF  ENVIRONMENTAL CONSERVATION,  IN  CONSULTATION WITH THE COMMISSIONER OF AGRICULTURE AND MARKETS AND THE COMMISSIONER PURSUANT TO PARAGRAPH  CCC  OF  SUBDIVISION TWO OF SECTION 3-0301 OF THE ENVIRONMENTAL CONSERVATION LAW.
   (D)  THE TAXPAYER SHALL ATTACH TO ITS TAX RETURN ITS FINAL CERTIFICATE OF ELIGIBILITY ISSUED BY THE COMMISSIONER OF ENVIRONMENTAL  CONSERVATION PURSUANT TO SECTION 19-0309 OF THE ENVIRONMENTAL CONSERVATION LAW.
 IN NO EVENT  SHALL THE TAXPAYER BE ALLOWED A CREDIT GREATER THAN THE AMOUNT OF THE CREDIT LISTED ON  THE  FINAL  CERTIFICATE  VERIFYING  THE  EMISSIONS REDUCTIONS TO BE CREDITED TO THE TAXPAYER.
-  (E) IF THE AMOUNT OF THE CREDIT ALLOWABLE UNDER THIS  SUBDIVISION  FOR ANY  TAXABLE  YEAR  SHALL  EXCEED  THE TAXPAYER'S TAX FOR SUCH YEAR, ANY AMOUNT OF CREDIT NOT DEDUCTIBLE IN SUCH TAXABLE YEAR MAY BE CARRIED OVER TO THE FOLLOWING THREE YEARS, AND MAY BE DEDUCTED FOR THE  TAXPAYER  FOR SUCH YEAR.
+  (E) IF THE AMOUNT OF THE CREDIT ALLOWABLE UNDER THIS SUBDIVISION SHALL EXCEED  THE  TAXPAYER'S  TAX  FOR  SUCH YEAR AND THE TAXPAYER'S NEW YORK ADJUSTED GROSS INCOME FOR SUCH  YEAR  DOES  NOT  EXCEED  SIXTY  THOUSAND DOLLARS,  THE  EXCESS  SHALL  BE  TREATED AS AN OVERPAYMENT OF TAX TO BE CREDITED OR REFUNDED IN ACCORDANCE WITH THE PROVISIONS  OF  SECTION  SIX HUNDRED EIGHTY-SIX OF THIS CHAPTER, PROVIDED, HOWEVER, THAT  NO INTEREST SHALL  BE PAID THEREON.
+IF THE TAXPAYER'S NEW YORK ADJUSTED GROSS INCOME FOR SUCH YEAR EXCEEDS SIXTY THOUSAND DOLLARS, THE EXCESS CREDIT  MAY  BE CARRIED OVER TO THE FOLLOWING YEAR OR YEARS AND MAY BE DEDUCTED FROM THE TAXPAYER'S TAX FOR SUCH YEAR OR YEARS.
   §  5.
 Section 606 of the tax law is amended by adding a new subsection (ooo) to read as follows:
   (OOO) CARBON FARMING CREDIT.
 (1) ALLOWANCE OF CREDIT.
 A  TAXPAYER  WHO